aanand/git-up/RVM.md

 executes `git up`.

-When you run `git [some command]` git will first look internally to see if it can fulfil the command, then it will attempt to "shell out" and run whatever `git-[some command]` executable it can find in your $PATH.
+When you run `git [some command]` git will first look internally to see if it can fulfill the command, then it will attempt to "shell out" and run whatever `git-[some command]` executable it can find in your $PATH.

 When git "shells out" all of the environmental variables will be exposed, and it will be able to find our `git-up` executable in the $PATH.
-However because of the way RVM magically sets your ruby interpreter, when `git-up` is ran `ruby` still points to the non-RVM system default.
+However because of the way RVM magically sets your ruby interpreter, when `git-up` is run `ruby` still points to the non-RVM system default.

 workaround
 ----------

-To fix this we need to make sure that RVM gets to do it's business before `git-up` is ran.
+To fix this we need to make sure that RVM gets to do it's business before `git-up` is run.

 RVM provides a handy way of doing this called "wrappers", so let's generate a wrapper for git-up like so: